Study in Germany |

 E. Specialised postgraduate study programs requiring prior completion of a full course of legal studies (open to German and foreign participants)

 German universities offer a wide variety of specialised postgraduate study programs, in particular in the fields of European Union law and business law.
-These programs are primarily designed for graduates of a full course of legal studies in Germany but are generally also open to foreign lawyers with equivalent degrees.
+These programs are primarily designed for graduates of complete law studies in Germany but are generally also open to foreign lawyers with equivalent degrees.
 Usually they last 2 semesters and result in a postgraduate master's degree (LL.M).
 They provide legal education at the highest level but some present a challenge to foreign participants because they build upon the knowledge from a full course of legal studies in Germany.
 These programs are usually offered in German, some combine lectures in German and English.

 However, there is also an increasing number of specialised postgraduate study programs offered entirely in English.
 While some of them require a moderate tuition, many are offered on a commercial basis for high or very high tuition fees (but sometimes with tuition waivers for certain applicants).
-Scholarships may not always cover the high fees.
+Scholarships may not cover the high fees, DAAD scholarships usually do not.
 The target group of the most expensive programs are predominantly young professionals with a bit of practical experience whose employer may support their studies.

 MBL-FU (Master of